openturns/otfmi/doc/examples/persalys/use_persalys.rst

    :align: center

 We select the Sobol’ indices as method for sensitivity analysis.
-The maximal computation time must be set to 5 minutes to enable convergence.
+The maximum computation time must be set to 5 minutes to enable convergence.

 .. image:: /_static/demo_persalys/start_sobol.png
    :scale: 60 %